elastic-interval/pretenst-com/tenscript.md

 ![zz3](images/tenscript/zigzag-3.png)

-The instructions here is to start by adding three bricks on top of the "A" triangle, turning in the "b" direction to build three more, and then once again at the end of the second column branching in the "c" direction to build a third column.
+The instructions here is to start by adding three twists on top of the "A" triangle, turning in the "b" direction to build seven more, and then once again at the end of the second column branching in the "c" direction to build a third column.

 If this is starting to look complicated, fasten your seatbelts, because once you have the ability to nest code inside of code, things get very weird indeed and we've just gotten started.
 As you may have guessed, we will be swimming in brackets.